Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Photometric redshift fitting in FIR/submm bands

 \subsection{Mathematical background}

-Considering that the rest-frame FIR emission from DSFGs is dominated by optically-thin dust \citep[as reviewed by][]{Casey_2014}, we can model the emitted flux density in the rest-frame across a bandwidth $d\nu_{\textrm{em}}$ as a modified blackbody function:
+Considering that the rest-frame FIR emission from DSFGs is often approximated as being dominated by optically-thin dust, particularly in the Rayleigh-Jeans tail \citep[as reviewed by][]{Casey_2014}, we can model the emitted flux density in the rest-frame across a bandwidth $d\nu_{\textrm{em}}$ as a modified blackbody function:

-Here $h$ and $k$ are the Planck and Boltzmann constants, respectively, and $\beta$ is the dust emissivity index that we fix to a value of 2.
+Here $h$ and $k$ are the Planck and Boltzmann constants, respectively, and $\beta$ is the dust emissivity index that we fix to a value of 2.\\ This assumption is reasonable when using temperatures derived from optically-thin models \citep[e.g.,][]{Casey_2012}, but care must be taken when interpreting these temperatures near the peak of the SED for DSFGs with ULIRG-like luminosities, where the dust may not be optically thin and opacity effects could become significant.

 We know that the observed frequency $\nu_\textrm{obs}$ and the observed dust temperature temperature $T_\textrm{obs}$ are related to the emitted frequency $\nu_\textrm{em}$ and the emitted dust temperature $T_\textrm{em}$ by